trinaetmanskie/Module3/ProcessNotes.md

 - but the rest of the text was simply me creating new passages and finding ways to connect them
+- For example, I began with laura's path and each time a new character was introduced that is where their story began (therefore all the other characters were following Laura's timeline not their own) but they could be played too

 If I wanted to create a link to a passage without saying the passage name, all I had to do was